zstephens/telogator2/README.md

 ## Running Telogator2:

-Telogator2 can be run in single command:

 ```bash
 python telogator2.py -i input.fq \
                      -o results/ \
                      --minimap2 /path/to/minimap2
 ```

-`-i` accepts fa / fa.gz / fq / fq.gz / bam.
-Multiple arguments can be provided (e.g. `-i reads1.fa reads2.fa`).
+`-i` accepts fa, fa.gz, fq, fq.gz, or bam (multiple can be provided, e.g. `-i reads1.fa reads2.fa`).
+For Revio reads sequenced with SMRTLink13 and onward, we advise including both the "hifi" BAM and "fail" BAM as input to Telogator2.

-Telogator2 requires specifying an aligner executable, via either the `--minimap2`, `--winnowmap`, or `--pbmm2` input parameters.
+An aligner executable must be specified, via either `--minimap2`, `--winnowmap`, or `--pbmm2`.

 ## Recommended settings

-Sequencing platforms have different sequencing error rates (and error types), as such we recommend running Telogator2 with different options based on your input data type:
+Sequencing platforms have different sequencing error types, as such we recommend running Telogator2 with different options based on which platform was used:

-**PacBio Revio HiFi reads (30x)** - `-r hifi -n 4`
+**PacBio Revio HiFi (30x)** - `-r hifi -n 4`
-**PacBio Sequel II reads (10x)** - `-r hifi -n 3`
+**PacBio Sequel II (10x)** - `-r hifi -n 3`
-**Nanopore R10 reads (30x)** - `-r ont -n 4`
+**Nanopore R10 (30x)** - `-r ont -n 4`

-For Nanopore reads generated using telomere enrichment methods, such as those described by [Karimian et al.](https://www.science.org/doi/abs/10.1126/science.ado0431), we recommend using `-r ont -n 5 -tt 0.100 --collapse-hom 1000`
+For Nanopore reads generated using telomere enrichment methods, such as those described by [Karimian et al.](https://www.science.org/doi/abs/10.1126/science.ado0431), we recommend using `-r ont -n 5 -tt 0.100 --collapse-hom 1000`.

-Older Nanopore data might not be usable, as reads basecalled with Guppy have extremely high rates of sequencing errors in telomere regions.
-Additionally, Revio data generated prior to SMRTLink13 will likely not have sufficient telomere reads.
-For Revio reads sequenced with SMRTLink13 and onward, we advise including both the "hifi" BAM and "fail" BAM as input to Telogator2.

-For very low coverage data, consider lowering the minimum number of reads per allele down to `-n 2` or even `-n 1`, but expect that this will also lead to false positives.
+Telogator2 may be unable to analyze older Nanopore data, as reads basecalled with Guppy have prohibitively high sequencing error rates in telomere regions.